The importance of pollinators in the natural world cannot be overstated.

 Depending on your climate, a butterfly bush may grow as a bush or as a tree.
 However, this purple bush prefers the sun but can also survive in partial shade.

-It will require a bit of maintenance on your part, but it will be well worth the effort.
-Furthermore, you can grow them from seeds, division, or stem cuttings.
+It will require some maintenance on your part, but it will be well worth the effort.
+Furthermore, you can grow this plant from seeds, division, or stem cuttings.

 6. Coneflower